Last updated on: May 10th, 2023

 How Much Is Bet On The NBA

 The amount wagered on individual NBA games varies depending on how popular the teams involved are and how important the game is.
 The NBA Finals is the accumulation of the full NBA season and NBA betting fans wager on these 4-7 games more than any other NBA event throughout the year.
-After the Super Bowl and March Madness, the NBA Finals sees the most money wagered at online sportsbooks – estimates place the Finals at more than $5 million wagered per game at Las Vegas books alone, meaning that the real amount wagered on it could be far more.
+After the Super Bowl and March Madness, the NBA Finals sees the most money wagered at online sportsb betting sites that take US players – estimates place the Finals at more than $5 million wagered per game at Las Vegas books alone, meaning that the sports betting revenue generated on it is far more.

 How Much Is Bet On Baseball?

-As America’s pastime, baseball is one of the most popular sports to bet on.
+As America’s pastime, the amount of money bet on sports does not slow down during the MLB season.
 Sportsbooks around the world that cater to U.S. players handle billions of dollars in wagers, the vast majority of which are for Major League Baseball.
-Betting on MLB is a big business that accounts for hundreds of millions of dollars in sports betting revenue and millions in sports betting taxes.
-The majority of this money is still wagered with international online sportsbooks, although with more states legalizing sports betting every year, a greater percentage is going toward state-licensed operators.
+Betting on the MLB is a big business that accounts for hundreds of millions of dollars in sports betting revenue and millions in sports betting taxes.
+The majority of this money is still wagered with international sports betting sites that allow US players, although with more states legalizing sports betting every year, a greater percentage is going toward state-licensed operators.

 Betting On The NHL

 Betting on the NHL took off when Las Vegas Golden Knights were introduced to the league in 2017 and has continued to grow as states have started to legalize sports betting in greater numbers.
-While sports betting was and continues to be available in every state via offshore betting shops, increased regulation has brought increased attention to the sector.
+While sports betting was and continues to be available in every state via offshore betting sites, increased regulation has brought increased attention to the sector.
 Hockey was estimated to have the sixth highest share in the sports betting market globally, behind football, basketball, baseball, horse racing and cricket.
-The NHL itself expects to see a boost of more than $200 million based on increased interest generated by sports betting.
+The NHL itself expects to see a boost of more than $200 million based on increased interest generated by sports betting revenue in the US.

 State Sports Betting Revenues